limak9182/helm-assessment/README.md

 ### Include any testing or verification steps you'd recommend post-deployment

 No testing (different than manual playing with what I created) was done, I'm really curious what can be done here.
 I can imagine that some sort of automation here might be very helpful but I don't know any solution or patterns in that area.

+### IP whitelist for the `/admin` and `/api/internal` paths

+The whitelist was implemented simnply using nginx ingress controller adnotations.
+Creating different ingress for those paths is a simple and choosen solution.